 Naturally, that is, within the logic of this movie.

 To it's credit, PAPARAZZI clearly delineates the line between regular celebrity photographers and this small, special brand of scum.
 My wife is a professional photographer and at no time did I feel that this movie could possibly target her or her peers in any way.
 But this film definitely paints a bright red target on certain sleezeoids in the trade.
 Also, Cole Hauser manages to rise above the mediocre script and average direction.
-Cole has a very expressive face and physical presence, and combined with the simple "aw shucks" attitude of his character (which sometimes veers dangerously close to parody), elevates PAPARAZZI to a higher place than it deserves.
-Cole, the actor, is likable in this flick, and so is his portrayal of Bo.
+Cole has an expressive face and physical presence.
+Combined with the simple "aw shucks" attitude of his character (which sometimes veers dangerously close to parody), elevates PAPARAZZI to a higher place than it deserves.
+Cole the actor, is likable in this flick, and so is his portrayal of Bo.
 It wouldn't be the first time that an actor shone in an awful flick.

 In fact, if such a thing can be said, this is probably the first feel-good murderous revenge flick I've ever seen.
 Even in 1974's DEATHWISH, Paul Kersey's moments of revenge were coupled with his suffering the death of his beloved wife; the raped and beaten to insanity of his daughter, and the continued harassment of the perpetrators on Paul's community.
 Paul was also keenly aware of the toll his rampage was taking on his mind.
 Paul had to enter the filthy underworld of his prey in order to catch them.
 In order to return to normal society, Paul had to further justify his actions with a frontier mentality.